 Quick Answer

-Regulation FD prohibits a reporting issuer from selectively disclosing material nonpublic information (MNPI) to securities market professionals (analysts, broker-dealers, investment advisers) or holders likely to trade, without simultaneously or promptly disclosing it to the public.
-Intentional selective disclosure requires simultaneous public disclosure; non-intentional selective disclosure requires prompt public disclosure (within 24 hours or before the next NYSE opening, whichever is later).
-Public disclosure is made by filing or furnishing a Form 8-K or by another method reasonably designed to effect broad non-exclusionary distribution.
+Regulation FD bars a reporting issuer from selectively disclosing material nonpublic information (MNPI) to securities market professionals or holders likely to trade, without simultaneous or prompt public disclosure.
+Intentional disclosure requires simultaneous public disclosure; non-intentional disclosure requires prompt disclosure (within 24 hours or before the next NYSE open, whichever is later), via a Form 8-K or another broadly distributed method.

 Regulation FD is the rulebook for the reporting issuer's ordinary-course investor-relations communications.
 It operates outside the registered-offering framework, governing how issuers talk to analysts and large holders between offerings.